aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/quick-start-in-ruby/find-and-replace-in-ruby/_index.md

 ﻿---
-title: Find And Replace in Ruby – Aspose.Words for Java
+title: Find And Replace in Ruby
+second_title: Aspose.Words for Java
 articleTitle: Find And Replace in Ruby
 linktitle: Find And Replace in Ruby
 description: "Find and/or replace text in MS Word document using Ruby."